bgeorgios/XSEAr/R/Documentation.md

 ***pwmGEV.R***:

 Function to fit a GEV distribution using the probability weighted moments (PWM) method.
-An initial guess for shape parameter (xi) is required since it is numerically optimized as a function of the first three sample PWMs.
+An initial guess for the shape parameter (xi) is required since it is numerically optimized as a function of the first three sample PWMs.

 ***Boston-surge.csv***: